Skip to Content

 After tightening:

-A properly tensioned chain improves safety and performance.
+A properly tensioned chain improves safety and performance as well as wear on the cutting equipment and the chainsaw itself.

 ⚠️NOTE: Some Husqvarna chainsaws have a non- adjustable oiler.